JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

    a.
 Domain Check: a generic filter used to control the maximum height one wants to assimilate RO observation.
 Default value is 50 km.

    b.
 ROobserror: A RO specific filter.
 Use generic filter class to apply observation error method.
+More information on this filter is found in the :doc:`observation uncertainty documentation <obserrors>`
          options: NBAM, NRL,ECMWF, and more to come.
 (NBAM is default, but not recommended for ROPP operators).
 One has to specific a error model.

    c.
 Background Check: can only use the generic one (see the filter documents).